makyo/writing/work/getting-lost/outline.md

     * CR into hiding, dives in after RJ
     * RJ starting to lose himself by now
     * Difficulty bringing him back
-    * The theatre does it, love of creation
+    * The theater does it, love of creation
     * Make it back, bring with the secret